Residential heat pumps

 Enhance your solution by using digital twin technology

 As part of the STone ecosystem, we find STone Virtual Loop.
-By using mathematical models, this tool allows users to emulate the behaviour of the unit's software on a PC from the design stage.
-This ensures that software bugs can be identified and corrected in advance, without the need for physical prototypes or laboratories.
-The result is a significant reduction in development time and costs, as well as superior final quality, which are key aspects in standing out in the market.
-Not to mention the reduction in maintenance costs for the existing unit range.
+By using mathematical models, this tool allows users to emulate the behaviour of the unit's software on a PC right from the design stage.
+This ensures that software bugs can be identified and corrected in advance, without the need of physical prototypes or laboratories.
+The result is a significant reduction in development time and costs and superior final quality, which are key aspects in standing out in the market.
+Not to forget the reduction in maintenance costs for the already existing unit range.

 Don't miss our speech